Margaret of Brandenburg

-Margaret of Brandenburg-Salzwedel (Margareta, Małgorzata; born between 1270-1281 – died after 1314) was a German noblewoman member of the House of Ascania and by her two marriages Duchess of Greater Poland (during 1293–1296), Queen of Poland (during 1295–1296) and Duchess of Saxe-Lauenburg (during 1302–1308).
+Margaret of Brandenburg-Salzwedel (Margareta, Małgorzata; born between 1270-1281 – died after 1314) was a German noblewoman member of the House of Ascania and by her two marriages Duchess of Greater Poland (between 1289/1295–1296), Queen of Poland (during 1295–1296) and Duchess of Saxe-Lauenburg (during 1302–1308).

 She was the youngest child and second daughter of Albert III, Margrave of Brandenburg-Salzwedel and Matilda of Denmark, daughter of King Christopher I.

 Life

 After the death of his second wife Rikissa of Sweden around 1292, Duke Przemysł II of Greater Poland wished to marry for a third time.
 The choice of Margaret was mainly for political reasons, because for being a member of the powerful House of Ascania and her Pomerelian ancestry (her maternal grandmother was Sambiria of Pomerelia, later Queen Margaret of Denmark), this would have given to the Greater Poland ruler additional rights over his expected inheritance of Gdańsk Pomerania.

 Given the relatively close relationship between Przemysł II and Margaret (both were great-grandchildren of Přemysl Otakar I of Bohemia), they needed a papal dispensation in order to marry.
-The wedding ceremony took place shortly before 13 April 1293; according to some historians, probably on this occasion the betrothal between Przemysł II's daughter Ryksa and Otto of Brandenburg-Salzwedel, Margaret's brother, was also celebrated.
+The wedding ceremony took place at unknown date between 1 September 1288 (the day Przemysł's daughter from previous marriage was born) and 26 June 1295 (when Margaret was present at her husband's coronation); as period of mourning after late spouse lasted at least year, the Duke would marry Margaret at earliest in 1289.

 Margaret was crowned queen consort of Poland with her husband at Gniezno Cathedral on Sunday 26 June 1295, the day of Saints John and Paul.
 It was the first coronation of a Polish king and queen in 219 years.
-Margaret was the first undisputed queen consort of Poland since Richeza of Lotharingia during the 11th century.

 Przemysł II's reign didn't last long.
 On 8 February 1296, he was kidnapped by men of Margaret's family, with some help from the Polish noble families of Nałęcz and Zaremba and murdered in Rogoźno by Jakub Kaszuba.
 German chronicler Dietmar of Lübeck pointed that Margaret took part in the conspiracy who killed her husband, due to her family relations.
-It's unknown whether the chronicler found this information, from earlier sources or deduced it based on the simple relationship: because Margaret came from the family accused of the murder, she had to participate.
+However, it should be noted he was biased towards Margaret, as she and her second husband were partake into actions against Lübeck.
+Historian Małgorzata Duczmal heavily criticized accusing the Queen of the complicity in the crime, by pointing out that without her husband Margaret would lose both her political and personal perspective, being reduced to widow living in her dower and she would endanger position of her potential children had she been pregnant by Przemysł.
+Moreover, Duczmal sees as improbable that the Dowager Queen would be entrusted with guardianship over her stepdaughter, Princess Ryksa, had in Poland be any doubt regarding the innocence of King's wife.